create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 ### MFNode [in, out] **children** [ ] <small>[HAnimPose]</small>
 {: #fields-children }

-Contains any [HAnimPose](/x_ite/components/hanim/hanimpose/) nodes that can animate the HAnimHumanoid.
+Contains zero or more [HAnimPose](/x_ite/components/hanim/hanimpose/) nodes that can animate the HAnimHumanoid.

+#### Warning

+- No other node types are allowed in HAnimHumanoid with this containerField.

 ### MFBool [in, out] **motionsEnabled** [ ]
 {: #fields-motionsEnabled }